Emergent dynamics in excitable flow systems: Possible sources of non-linearities in biological systems

 \textit{Passive response}.
 It has been theoretically proposed \cite{kumaran1995stability} that a viscous flow through a flexible tube can become unstable.
 When the pressure difference between the ends of the tube reaches a critical value, any small perturbation in the flow will exponentially grow producing a deformation of the flexible tube and making the fluid flow depart from the laminar behavior.
 This sudden change increases the energy dissipated in the system and results in a consequent drop of the total flow.
 This type of instability has been experimentally measured in \cite{kumaran2000spontaneous,neelamegam2014instability}, where the authors observed a sudden increase of the effective viscosity of the fluid due to the development of the instability.
+This would be consistent with the non-monotonic flow-pressure relation used in this work.
 The critical velocities for which the linear stability analysis of \cite{kumaran1995stability} gives the first unstable mode is of the order of cm/s for a vessel with a diameter of $100$ $\mu$m and of the order of mm/s for a $5$ $\mu$m capillary, in good agreement with typical blood velocities, \cite{secomb2017blood}.
 Nonetheless, this passive response still needs to be measured experimentally in real blood vessels.
 In addition to this, blood rheology may also play an important role since blood is a complex fluid which constituent agents are deformable and very often of the order of the vessel radius \cite{secomb2017blood,fung2013}.